ahdinosaur/bitcoin101/src/slides/end.md

 order: 100000
 ---

-Since it's inception, Bitcoin use has grown exponentially.
+Bitcoin use continues to grow exponentially.

-If Bitcoin is to be global money, it has more to grow.
+If Bitcoin is to be global money, it has more growing to do.

 # The End